Hananechaouni/InnovativePro/README.md

 ## Description

 The InnovativePro AI Assistant is a tool that helps employees do their daily tasks easier.
-It uses AI to let users chat with it to :
+Each user will interact with the Assistant through a Chat which offers the following features :

 - **Retrieve specific document**
 - **Summarize specific document**